Reproducible-Science-Curriculum/workshop-RR-Jupyter/workshopOverview.md

 <h2>Workshop outline</h2>

-As of September 2015, a ReprSci workshop has five modules: 1.
+[As of September 2015](http://reproducible-science-curriculum.github.io/2015-09-24-reproducible-science-duml/), a ReprSci workshop has six modules: 1.
 Introduction; 2.
 Organization; 3.
-Version Control; 4.
-Automation; and 5.
+Literate Programming; 4.
+Version Control; 5.
+Automation; and 6.
 Publication.

 <h3>I. Introduction</h3>
 **Goals**: Recognize problems that reproducible research helps address; Identify pain points in getting analyses to be reproducible; Understand role of documentation, sharing, automation, and organization in making research more reproducible; Introduce some tools to solve these problems, specifically R/RStudio/RMarkdown.